-If you’re feeling a bit nostalgic and looking for a versatile three-speed record player that you can use daily, then I recommend the CMC suitcase Bluetooth record player.
+If you’re feeling a bit nostalgic and looking for a versatile three-speed record player that you can use daily, then I recommend the Wockoder suitcase Bluetooth record player.

 This model comes with some great features including Bluetooth connectivity.
 It’s also one of the best vintage record players on the market, thanks to its versatility and portable design.